vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests help
-2. GreenTea returns a message explaining how to access the help page Use case ends.
+2. GreenTea returns a message explaining how to access the help page with the link to the Official UserGuide

+    Use case ends.

 **Use case 2: Add a new entry**